-In my previous post, you learned the basic mechanics of sending messages.
-There's very little you can do in Objective-C, the language of iOS development, without sending messages.
-In this post, we're going to put into practice what you have learned about messages and integrate social media into the iAppsReview app we've been working on in this blog.
+In my previous post, you learned the basic mechanics of calling methods on an object.
+There's very little you can do in Swift, the language of iOS development, without calling methods.
+In this post, we're going to put into practice what you have learned about calling methods and integrate social media into the iAppsReview app we've been working on in this blog.
 I'm also going to introduce a new Cocoa Touch Framework concept known as collections.
 You can get the latest version of iAppsReview from this link.

 Social Media and iOS

-Starting in iOS 6, Apple beefed up the abilities of iOS devices to share text, images, web pages, and so on with others by means of social media. iOS 5 already included sharing via Twitter, but iOS 6 introduced integration with Facebook as well as sharing to Chinese social networks such as Sina Weibo (indicating how important the Chinese market has become to Apple).
+Starting in iOS 6, Apple beefed up the abilities of iOS devices to share text, images, web pages, and so on with others by means of social media.
 For example, if you are in the Safari mobile browser, you can tap the Share button at the bottom center of the Safari window as shown on the left side of Figure 1.
 This displays a panel, shown on the right side of Figure 1 that contains a variety of sharing options including Twitter and Facebook.

 |Figure 1 - The iOS Share options panel lets you share web links with others via Twitter & Facebook.|

 Depending on the item you want to share, different options appear in the Share Options panel.
 For example, if you want to share a picture from your photo library, when you tap the Share button, the Share Options panel includes other options such as Copy, Slideshow, AirPlay, Assign to Contact, and Use as Wallpaper (Figure 2) in addition to the Twitter and Facebook options.

 |Figure 2 - The Camera Roll Share Options panel|